 With all this in mind, here’s a 3-part tip for remembering what not to flush down the toilet:

 • Toilets are designed to dispose of only 2 things: Human waste and toilet paper.

 Reading This Too Late?

 Did you read this blog post a little too late?
 Maybe your little one just flushed an unflushable that’s now clogging your pipes?
-Lucky for you, we have some of the best plumbers in Calgary available 24/7 and we’re here to help!
-Contact us now.
+Quicker Rooter Plumbing offers 24/7 emergency plumbing services, you can call us anytime!

 Wondering what else you shouldn’t flush down that toilet?
 Visit the City of Calgary’s webpage for what not to flush down sinks, drains, and toilets.